 At any time, you can buy or sell shares of your REIT and your money is liquid.

 Real estate syndications, however, are accompanied by a business plan that often defines holding the asset for a certain amount of time (often 5 years or more), during which your money is locked in.

 One of the biggest benefits of investing in real estate syndications versus REITs is tax savings.
 When you invest directly in a property (real estate syndications included), you receive a variety of tax deductions, the main benefit being depreciation (i.e., writing off the value of an asset over time).

 Oftentimes, the depreciation benefits surpass the cash flow.
 So, you may show a loss on paper but have positive cash flow.
-Those paper losses can offset your other income, like that from other syndications, rental income, or passive income from surgical centers.
+Those paper losses can offset your other passive income, like that from other syndications, rental income, or passive income from surgical centers.

 When you invest in a REIT, because you’re investing in the company and not directly in the real estate, you do get depreciation benefits, but those are factored in prior to dividend payouts.
 There are no tax breaks on top of that, and you can’t use that depreciation to offset any of your other income.